 Program Type:Art Lecture

-The Library makes no warranties and/or representations concerning virtual programs.
+The Library makes no warranties and/or representations concerning virtual and in-person programs.
 Your decision to participate in the programs is an express consent on your part to waive any and all claims against the Library which may result from said participation and hereby release and discharge the Jericho Public Library from any and all liabilities.

 We thank you in advance for your courtesy.